 When an SMI occurs (or the SMINT instruction is executed), the CPU enters SM mode.
 Some of the CPU state information is saved in a special area of memory called the SM save space.
-Then code segment (CS) and extended instruction pointer (EIP) are modified so that execution is passed to the SM handler.
+Then the Code Segment (CS) register and the Extended Instruction Pointer (EIP) register are modified so that execution is passed to the SM handler.
 EIP is set to zero, while CS is set to the address programmed into the SM Address Register (SMAR).

-One of the most important parts of the SM handler resides at its beginning-the save state.
+One of the most important parts of the SM handler resides at its beginning the save state.
 Here the handler must save all registers that can potentially be modified (with a few exceptions) before the handler terminates.
 Some special instructions available in SM mode can save the entire contents of a segment register, including both the programmer-visible 16 bits and the hidden 64 bits of descriptor information (Section 2.4, SM Instruction Summary on page 2-11, explains all of the special SM instructions in detail).
 These instructions, along with several MOV instructions, are typically used in the save state.